Up & Coming Events

 Cheryl Zapien 31

 Providing a congregational home for Jewish believers in Yeshua and for believing Gentiles called to serve Messiah within the Messianic Jewish community

-Shacharit Service 8:30 am
+Shacharit Service Saturdays at 8:30 am

 Shabbat Service 10:00 am

 You may have noticed that all but one of the Biblical “Appointed Times” occur during two distinct seasons of the year.
 The Spring Appointed Times are Passover(Pesach), the Feast of Unleavened Bread (Chag HaMatzot), the Day of Firstfruits(Yom HaBikkurim), and Weeks (Shavuot) – also a “day of firstfruits.”
 The Fall Appointed Times are the Day of Blowing (Yom T’ruah), commonly known as